I have a lot of tattoos, including full sleeves on both arms.

 Although getting the initial of your beloved tattooed on your ring finger is still in vogue, now people are also opting for anything from ornate Celtic bands to a matching single black line.

 As pessimistic as this may sound, with 50% of all marriages ending in divorce, I wonder about the wisdom of wedding ring tattoos.
 A ring finger tattoo won't exactly be easy to hide when you hope to meet someone new and it will forever remind you of a time you might want to forget.
 These kinds of finger tattoos aren't exactly easily morphed or covered by another tattoo.
 My suggestion would be to avoid this kind of finger tattoo like the plague.
 Remember, love is fleeting, but ink is forever.

 There is some serious fun to be had with a thumb tattoo.
-Something as simple as thee dots and a curved line can bring tons of enjoyment to yourself and the little people in your life.
-Let's face it, a finger puppet tattoo really never goes out of style now does it?
+Something as simple as the dots and a curved line can bring tons of enjoyment to yourself and the little people in your life.
+Let's face it, a finger puppet tattoo really never goes out of style, does it?
 And it's so practical.
 (Okay so a ballpoint pen can achieve the same effect, but what if you can't find a pen and it's a finger puppet emergency?
-So what if it will fade almost instantly, nothing beats a poorly thought out novelty tattoo.)
+So what if it will fade almost instantly, nothing beats a poorly-thought-out novelty tattoo.)

 If a simple finger puppet thumb tattoo is not your style, why not consider something a little more complex?
 I have seen a number of matching or connected thumb tattoos on couples as a sign of their commitment to each other.
 Anything from two pieces of one heart, a simple lock and key, or connecting puzzle piece tattoos have extra meaning when placed on the thumb of two people.
 Alone these tattoos hold their own meaning, but when the two hands clasp together, the meaning intensifies.